Launching and running Elastic CI Stack for AWS

 Then click Create stack:

 After creating the stack, Buildkite takes you to the CloudFormation console.
 Click the Refresh icon in the top right hand corner of the screen until you see the stack status is

 You now have a working Elastic CI Stack for AWS ready to run builds! 🎉

 Running your first build

-Your pipeline is now ready for its first build.
-Click "New Build" in the top right and choose a build message (perhaps a little party
+Click New Build in the top right and choose a build message (perhaps a little party

 And then your build will start running on your new agents: